franleplant/JavaRaptors.frontend/README.md

-How to bootstrap?
+## How to bootstrap?

 Install grunt globally

 	$ npm install -g grunt-cli

+We may have this dep already installed in our JavaRaptors VM

-Install all proyect dependencies (this command must be executed in the project root directory)
+Install all project dependencies (this command must be executed in the project root directory)

 	$ npm install

-Run grunt tasks (this command must be executed in the project root directory)
+## How to run grunt and all its tasks? (this command must be executed in the project root directory)

 	$ grunt

+## How to active watch any file changes to lint them with JSHint in real time?

+	$ grunt watch